Way of Working¶

 - make code changes on a branch on one's own fork

-- create a PR to push from this branch to master
+- create a PR to push from this branch to main

 Most of the time these are coded by a single developer, with additional review / testing from peers as part of the PR process.
 On occasion a few developers may directly collaborate on the code changes and can pull / push to / from each other's branches, or share updates in other ways.